Tufin/pytos/README.rst

 Getting Help
 ************

-For tracking bugs and new features please use GitHub issues.
+For tracking bugs and new feature requests please use GitHub issues.
 Please also use these community resources for getting
 help:

 * Join the `Tufin Developer Community <https://plus.google.com/communities/112366353546062524001>`__